ardelgad/notes/topics/async.md

 .then(getPosts)     //Calls the function get posts after creating at posts .catch(err => console.log(err));    //If there's an error it console.logs the error
 ```

+## Promise All

+Takes an array of promises and executes if they are all successful.

 ## Chaining